-Minesweepers are small warships that are vital in countering the threats of sea mines.
-They are powerful vessels, but as with other vessels constructed in the past, most minesweepers were built with asbestos-containing products, which posed the risk of veterans developing mesothelioma and other life-threatening diseases.
+Minesweepers are small warships used to counteract threats of sea mines.
+They are powerful vessels and once played an important role for the Navy, but as with other vessels constructed in the past, most minesweepers were built with asbestos-containing products.

 When mines are detected at sea, minesweepers have the capability of cutting the mines’ cables and neutralizing them.
 This process was especially important during wartime.

 During World War I, sea mines were dangerous and had the potential of causing a lot of damage during battle time.

 Consequently, the first minesweeper was developed by the military in 1917 and commissioned in 1918.
 Known as the USS Lapwing, its name was derived from the lapwing bird due to its slow flaps and wailing cries.

 An additional 521 minesweepers were constructed after the USS Lapwing, including one of the largest minesweepers class to date, the Admirable class, which included 170 ships.